emhill/117-Su15/src/morea/11.oo/proj.md

 Your `game.py` program must include a main method as we went over in class (see `card.py`).
 You are encouraged to think about creating additional classes besides `Card` that might help implement your game, such as `Deck` or `Hand`, but this is not a formal requirement.

+***Hints:***

+* Your first step should be drawin a mock-game play scenario for one game.
+What text will you output to the user?
+What will you ask them to input?
+How will you keep them aware of the status of their hand & the game?

 ## Part B: Date

 Begin by creating a file `date.py`: